StevDoms/PowerOutageModel/README.md

 We evaluated the performance of our model using the f1_score method, and our model received an f1_score of 0.6118824440755535.
 This suggests that the harmonic mean of precision and recall to be 0.6118, indicating a reasonably good balance between precision and recall.
 As such, our current model is pretty good.

+## Final Model

+We used the exact same features that is used for the baseline model.
+We transformed both the nominal variables with One Hot Encoding.
+However, instead of leaving the quantitative variables as is, we applied StandardScalar() to the Total Price and Outage Duration and QuantileTransformer() to the numbers of customers affected.
+We applied StandardScaler() to Total Price and Outage Duration to standardize the scale and ensure that features with different magnitudes don’t dominate and aids the model in converging faster.
+This transformation also helps in normalizing distributions and reducing the impact of outliers, resulting in improved stability.
+We applied QuantileTransformer() for numbers of customers affected to transform the skewed distributions so that the feature becomes less sensitive to extreme values and better suited for the model.
+By enhancing feature comparability and reducing bias, these transformations would improve the overall model performance.